Top 5 sustainable seafood swaps

 Thanks to good management and beneficial environmental conditions hake is now a great sustainable choice.

-European hake has a very similar texture to cod, with a meaty flaky texture.
+European hake has a very similar texture to cod: meaty and flaky.
 Swapping is as simple as substituting same weight/quantity in almost all recipes.

-If you don’t fancy whole mackerel fresh from the fish counter, then try smoked mackerel or tinned is just as good!
+If you don’t fancy whole sardine fresh from the fish counter, then try tinned, they're just as good!

 Sourced from all over the world, prawns can be sustainable, depending on what species they are, and where and how they were caught or farmed – check the Good Fish Guide.